-This payment calculator can determine the payment amount or payment length for a one-time, fixed-interest loan.
+The payment calculator can determine the monthly payment amount or loan term for a fixed interest loan.
 Use the "Fixed Term" tab to calculate the monthly payment of a fixed term loan.
-Use the "Fixed Payment" tab to calculate the time to pay off a loan using a fixed monthly payment.
-Use the Take-Home-Pay Calculator to find the net payment of your salary after taxes and deductions.
+Use the "Fixed Payments" tab to calculate the time to pay off a loan using a fixed monthly payment.
+To find net payment of salary after taxes and deductions, use the Take-Home-Pay Calculator.

 You will need to pay $1,687.71 every month for 15 years to payoff the debt.

 Loans can be customized accordingly based on individual borrowing preferences, but the number of available options can be overwhelming.
 Common deciding factors are the term and monthly payment amount.

 Mortgages and auto loans tend to use the time limit approach to the repayment of loans.
 For mortgages in particular, choosing to have routine monthly payments between 30 years or 15 years or other length tends to be an important decision, because how long a debt lasts affects long term financial goals in other areas.
 The same can be said for purchasing cars when deciding between financing options that can possibly range from 12 months to 96 months, though the average is 65 months.
 Even though many car buyers will be tempted to take the longest option that results in the lowest monthly payment, the opposite of this, which is the shortest term, will result in the lowest total paid for the car (interest + principal) in the end.
 Car buyers should experiment with the variables to see which term is best accommodated by their budget and situation.
 For additional information, refer to the Mortgage Calculator or Auto Loan Calculator, which can provide more specific and detailed results.